Generic Name: vismodegib (vis-moe-DEG-ib) (Oral route)

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of vismodegib in the pediatric population.
 Safety and efficacy have not been established.
+This medicine is not indicated for use in children because it may cause bone growth problems.

 Although appropriate studies on the relationship of age to the effects of vismodegib have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.